 There was so much cabinetry and laminate flooring inside my RV, that by painting only the bedroom, I don’t know how much good I did to drop the VOC levels with the primers and sealers.

 In addition, we had to live elsewhere for several days while the paint odor disappeared.
-And there was no way I was going to pay someone to paint for me.

 Would I Suggest Using AFM Safecoat Safe Seal, Hard Seal or Paint?